 The Competition for Doublet Prizes begins with the Doublets given in the present number, and will include all the Doublets published up to and on the 26th July.
+Three Prizes, consisting for the first of a Proof Album, and

-Three Prizes, consisting for the first of a Proof Album, and for the second and third of ordinary Albums, will be given to the three Competitors who during this period score the largest number of marks.
+Three Poizes, consisting for the first of a Proof Album, and for the second and third of ordinary Albums, will be given to the three Competitors who during this period score the largest number of marks.

-No answer to the Doublets can be acknowledged unless it be written on a separate picce of paper, and be received at "Vanity "Fair" Office, 12, Tavistock Street, Covent Garden, by 12 at noon on the Saturday following the date of the number in which the Doublets have been given.
+No answer to the Doublets can be acknowledged unless it be written on a separate piece of paper, and be received at "Vanity "Fair" Office, 12, Tavistock Street, Covent Garden, by 12 at noon on the Saturday following the date of the number in which the Doublets have been given.

-Doublets have been given.
 The answers to the Doublets will be published, together with the score made by each competitor, in the number of "Vanity Fair" published next after the latest day for receiving the answers.

 NEW METHOD OF SCORING.

-D EAR VANITY,-The commencement of the second year of the Doublets competition seems to afford a good opportunity for introducing a change into the system of marking.
+DEAR VANITY,-The commencement of the second year of the Doublets competition seems to afford a good opportunity for introducing a change into the system of marking.
 I have considered the subject very carefully, and have come to the conclusion that the present system does not accurately measure the skill employed, and that I can suggest one which will do more justice to the rival merits of your little army of Doubleteers.

-I propose, then, to substitute for Rules 1, 2, in the chapter headed "Method of Scoring," the following :----
+I propose, then, to substitute for Rules 1, 2, in the chapter